hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 refer to the Ubuntu tab above

-Please note Hyprland builds `wlroots`.
-Make sure you have the dependencies of wlroots installed, you can make sure you have them by installing wlroots separately (Hyprland doesn't mind)

-Also note that Hyprland uses the C++23 standard, so both your compiler and your C++ library has to support that (`gcc>=13.0.0` or `clang>=15`).
+Please note that Hyprland uses the C++23 standard, so both your compiler and your C++ library has to support that (`gcc>=13.0.0` or `clang>=15`).
 On Clang-based systems libc++ may be used by default, so until libc++ supports C++23 you have to pass `-stdlib=libstdc++` or switch to GCC.